hayoungshin1/Robust-Geodesic-Regression/README.md

 # Robust-Geodesic-Regression

-Code for the numerical experiments in the paper 'Robust Geodesic Regression' by Ha-Young Shin and Hee-Seok Oh.
+Code for the numerical experiments in Section 4.1 of the paper 'Robust Geodesic Regression' by Ha-Young Shin and Hee-Seok Oh.

 sphere_gaussian_tangents.R